-General Chemistry I CHM 2045 (Lopez, Fall 2020)
+General Chemistry I CHM 2045 (Lopez, online, Spring 2021)

 The instructor reserves the right to make changes or corrections to this syllabus at any time.
 Students will be notified when any changes are made via an announcement on canvas.

 Course Overview